 New and returning undergraduate students are required to attend Golden Eagle Orientation to prepare for the transition to the University, including academic advisement and help with first term class registration.

 Additional information will be sent beginning in mid-April for Fall admission, and in November for Spring admission, to students who have accepted the offer of admission.
 Orientation sessions for fall admitted students will take place over the summer; and for spring admitted students, they will occur in December.

 For more information about orientation, visit the Golden Eagle Orientation webpage.

 Be aware: EOP Summer Bridge students are NOT required to attend Golden Eagle Orientation.
 For more information, see EOP Summer Bridge.

 Cal State LA recognizes that some students may wish to use a Preferred First Name, other than their legal name, to identify themselves.
 The University acknowledges that a Preferred First Name can, and should, be used where possible in the course of university business and education.
 Information for students requesting a preferred first name is available on the University Registrar website.
 Please take a moment to review this webpage, and see if using a Preferred First Name is right for you.

-Additionally, the California State University (CSU) requires all students to be current on a number of immunizations and to complete a risk assessment for tuberculosis (CSU Executive Order 803).
+The California State University (CSU) requires all students to be current on a number of immunizations and to complete a risk assessment for tuberculosis (CSU Executive Order 803).
 This executive order and its requirements apply to undergraduate and graduate students, students matriculated in self-support degree programs and K-12 students participating in concurrent enrollment courses entering the California State University.
 To learn more, visit the Student Health Center webpage.